AnikaLegal/clerk/docs/msgraph.md

     └── f4d5b5a2-c686...   another case
 ```

-- Currently we have a Group for each of our environments (development, staging, production), each Group is self contained with its own filesystem, Users, and permissions - we use the following values to identify the specific Group and filesystem for our API calls
+- Currently we have a Group for each of our environments (development, staging, production), each Group is self contained with its own filesystem, Users, and permissions - we use the following values to identify the specific Group and filesystem for our API calls.

 ```
 MS_GRAPH_GROUP_ID